 Some common uses of group skill checks are listed below:

 To determine whether a random encounter occurs during overland travel, have the players make a group Survival check to see if they encounter anything.
 This group skill check replaces the two skill uses in Survival that allow a trained character to avoid or attract a random encounter.
 GMs can force this check daily for each day of overland travel, if they want, or less frequently, if they prefer to keep things moving along.
 Typically, a single random encounter is sufficient to represent the 'you made it through the mountain pass, but it wasn't easy' sense of journeying, but you can have the possibility of more if that sort of thing makes you happy.

-- Each player rolls a Survival check versus an Average DC for the CR of the region they are travelling through.
+- Each player rolls a Survival check versus an Average DC for the CR (challenge rating) of the region they are traveling through.
 The players need a number of successes equal to to the number of party members present (including any NPC's).

 - Dangerous Area: If the region is particularly thick with aggressive creatures, the DC should be Challenging or even (rarely) Hard for the CR of the region.